 Dental crowns can be made of an alloy of different metals fused to a porcelain outer shell.
 They can also be full ceramic and porcelain.
 Although they are slightly more expensive than metal fused to porcelain crowns, full porcelain or ceramic crowns are better for natural look.
 Depending on how well you look after your teeth, crowns can last up to 10-15 years.

 How are dental crowns performed?

 After the patient has a consultation with the dentist and discusses the treatment options, the dentist prepares the tooth for crowning.
 The first stage is to clean the tooth, remove decays and reshape the tooth by using special dental drill.
 The procedure is performed under local anaesthesia.
 Once the tooth is prepared, an impression of teeth will be taken using special “dental putty”.
-The impression is then sent to a dental laboratory, new crown is fabricated.
-During lab stage, dentist fits patient with a temporary crown to cover and protect prepared tooth.
+The impression is then sent to a dental laboratory, where the new crown is fabricated.
+During laboratory stage, the dentist fits the patient with a temporary crown to cover and protect the prepared tooth.

-On second visit, dentist removes the temporary crown and roughens the outer surface of prepared tooth with a special etching acid to give the dental cement a good surface to bond to.
-Dentist then sits the crown over tooth to see if it fits with patient’s smile correctly and is the right colour and shape.
-Once patient is happy with the restoration and how it looks, dentist cements the crown firmly into place.
+On the second visit, the dentist removes the temporary crown and roughens the outer surface of prepared tooth with a special etching acid to give the dental cement a good surface to bond to.
+The dentist then sits the crown over tooth to see if it fits with patient’s smile correctly and whether it’s the right colour and shape.
+Once patient is happy with the restoration and how it looks, the dentist cements the crown firmly into place.

 Results of dental crowns